Sunday, July 18, 2021

 The Garden Bridge behind Mystic

-There was one boat on the Guy Park wall when we arrived.
+There was only one boat on the Guy Park wall when we arrived.
 It didn't take long for the empty spots to fill.
-Three powerboats and three sailboats lined up and settled in.
+Before dark, three powerboats and three sailboats lined up and settled in.
 A huge ketch, was heading east on the canal.
 The two men on board told us they made it through the low spot between Locks 29 and 30 by being pulled through the mud by Tow Boat US.
 They said they hit a few rocks along the way but it was the only way for deep draft boats to pass this area.
 The water level was kept at 5 feet here while a collapsed retaining wall was being repaired.
 This is far to shallow for Mystic to pass through and there is no way we'd agree to being dragged.
 We simply accepted the reality that we would be delayed at the low spot.

 The Bug Factory